Politicz

-Politicz is a studio album by the British rock artist Kevin Coyne which was released in 1982.
+Politicz is a studio album by the British rock artist Kevin Coyne which was released in 1982 on the Cherry Red label.

 Reception

 AllMusic's reviewer Dean McFarlane awarded the album 3 stars and said, "One of the British singer/songwriter's more outwardly experimental records, this album contains some of his most intimate work, deeply personal songs and techniques which were taking him further and further away from tradition."